 Applicants must be nominated by their department, IDP or school.
 To apply for nomination, students must:

-- A letter of recommendation from the faculty member who will serve as the mentor.
+- ONE letter of recommendation from the faculty mentor, signed and on department letterhead.
+Enter the faculty mentor information in the Letter of Recommendation Section for ONE letter of recommendation.
+This will generate an automatic email from the application portal to the faculty recommender.
 The mentor does not have to be from the same department/program as the applicant.

 - The mentor should describe the mentor relationship and the project that the student will carry out during the academic year.
 If a mentoring relationship has already been established between the applicant and faculty member, the letter should distinguish between ongoing and additional mentoring activities that would occur during this period.

-- The letter of recommendation is due on or before the GRM application deadline.
-Applications missing the letter of recommendation will not be reviewed.
+- The letter of recommendation is due on or before the application deadline.
+Applications missing the letter of recommendation or with letters not submitted on time will be disqualified and not reviewed.
+Applicants/departments will not be notified.

 NOTE:

-- Applicants must be nominated by their home department before it is reviewed by the Division of Graduate Education.
+- Applicants must be nominated by their home department before they are reviewed by the Division of Graduate Education.

 - Applications that are not submitted on time, fail to follow the submission procedures listed above or forwarded as an incomplete application will be disqualified and not reviewed.